 Did you know the pull-up is rated one of the best exercises of all time for both men and women?
 And guess what, this isn’t just great at sculpting a beautiful back and strong arms.
 Every big fitness company from Fitness Magazine to Men’s Fitness talks about how this seemingly simple movement has been found to strengthen the entire body through its raw bodyweight force.

 Although pull-ups can be a little difficult at first, anyone can learn and become stronger with practice.
 Getting a pull-up bar for your home gym will help you do exactly that.
 Doorway pull-up bars were really only introduced in the last decade or so, but they’ve quickly made a major impact in the home exercise category.
 They’re relatively inexpensive, and you can easily place one of these in nearly any doorway in the house and start running through the different pull-up variations.
+Or if you have the space, you can opt for a full blow Pull Up Tower or cage, which gives you a lot more options for moves and a greater range of motion.
+Just grab some of the Best Workout Gloves so that your sweaty palms don’t become your literal downfall.

 Best Choice: Perfect Fitness Multi-Gym Pull-Up Bar (pictured above)